News / Pricing Your Hatchlings: How to Set Prices That...

 Before you list anything, spend time on MorphMarket studying comparable animals.

-Search for the exact morph (or closest equivalent) you're selling.
+Search for the exact morph (or closest equivalent) you are selling.
 Filter by:

 - Same sex (males often sell for less than females)